 The Yomiuriland amusement park opens its five outdoor pools in the summer months.
 There is a giant wave pool that simulates swimming in a particularly choppy sea (complete with a sandy ‘beach’) There are three different slides, the Giant Sky River is a highlight for thrill-seekers, and the kids will love the adorable Anpanman pool, which features characters from the popular comic series.
-Late night swimmers can visit the beer garden that is open for the Night Pool events.
+Late-night swimmers can visit the beer garden that is open for the Night Pool events.
 Location: 4015-1 Yanokuchi, Inagi-shi, Tokyo Train Access: Yomiuriland-mae Station, 5 min bus ride or 10 min Gondola ride Google Maps

-This very popular amusement park on the west side of Tokyo has an indoor pool (Mar-Nov) but also a vast summer outdoor area with multiple pools, water slides, fountains and man made waterfalls.
+This very popular amusement park on the west side of Tokyo has an indoor pool (Mar-Nov) but also a vast summer outdoor area with multiple pools, water slides, fountains and man-made waterfalls.
 The Adventure Lagoon is lit up at night and its quite colorful.
 Location: 600 Kamiyotsugi, Akiruno City, Tokyo Train Access: Akigawa Station, bus 10 min ride Google Maps

 Showa Kinen Park is the biggest water park in the Tokyo metropolitan area, it is 1.4 times the size of Tokyo Dome, and they have nine pools.
 They have wave pools, many slides, and relaxing river pools to float around on.
 The smaller Water Playland is mostly for kids and it has a safe children’s pool.
 There are also showers, changing rooms and a baby changing area.
 You should bring your own towels, tarps, flotation devices, and water toys, but some things like water rings are available to rent.
 Location: 3173, Midori-cho, Tachikawa City, Tokyo Train Access: Nishi Tachikawa Station, 5 min walk Google Maps

 This park is a fair distance from Tokyo, but the Oiso Long Beach Water Park is a very interesting combination of beach and water park south of Kamakura.
 Oiso Long Beach is less crowded, more relaxed, and a good place for people of all ages.
-This water park has a wave pool, a lazy river, many different pools and hot tubs, a Olympic-sized diving board and plenty of places to relax.
-Location: 546 Kokufuhongo, Oiso-machi, Naka-gun, Kanagawa Train Access: Oiso Staition, Oisoeki Bus Stop, Nakamaru (Oisocho Bus Stop) 4 min walk Google Maps
+This water park has a wave pool, a lazy river, many different pools and hot tubs, an Olympic-sized diving board and plenty of places to relax.
+Location: 546 Kokufuhongo, Oiso-machi, Naka-gun, Kanagawa Train Access: Oiso Station, Oisoeki Bus Stop, Nakamaru (Oisocho Bus Stop) 4 min walk Google Maps

 The Tobu Zoo has a large summer-only water park.
 Here you can float along a lazy river, splash around in the giant wave pool, watch the impressive fountain shows and take a ride on Tobu’s rapid river-style waterslide.
-The kids can play in the Jabu Jabu Adventure area that has mini slides, shallow pools and a huge splash bucket.
+The kids can play in the Jabu Jabu Adventure area that has mini slides, shallow pools, and a huge splash bucket.
 Location: 110 Suka, Miyashiro, Minamisaitama District, Saitama Train Access: Tobu Dobutsu Koen Station, 10 min walk Google Maps

 This water park includes a surf pool, a lazy river, two wave pools, water slides and something called the Nautic Jets.
 There’s also an Olympic sized pool with a set of three professional diving boards, as well as a selection of more peaceful pools for the children.
-The park also has a year-round onsen mineral water spa, located just outside the main grounds that uses a mineral rich salt bath imported from the Israeli Dead Sea.
+The park also has a year-round onsen mineral water spa, located just outside the main grounds that uses a mineral-rich salt bath imported from the Israeli Dead Sea.
 Location: 3-Chome-25-1 Koyama, Nerima City, Saitama Train Access: Toshimaen Station, 4 min walk Google Maps

 The Wadabori Outdoor Pool is a really nice place to swim outside.
-There is a 50 meter, 25 meter swimming pool, and a nice children’s pool.
-The pool is located in a nice setting with tree’s, greenery and next to a river.
+There is a 50 meter, 25-meter swimming pool, and a nice children’s pool.
+The pool is located in a nice setting with trees, greenery and next to a river.
 Location: 2-Chome, Omiya, Suginami-ku, Saitama Train Access: Eifukucho Station, Nishi-eifuku Station, 8 min walk Google Maps

 The Meguro Citizen Center pool is very popular.
 It is located in central Tokyo and can be very busy during the summer months.
 Location: 2-Chome-4-36 Meguro, Meguro City, Tokyo Train Access: Meguro Station, 10 min walk Google Maps

 The Setagaya Park swimming pools are fun for kids and adults.
-This pool area is small but they have medium sized swimming pools and a children’s pool area.
+This pool area is small but they have medium-sized swimming pools and a children’s pool area.
 Location: 1-5-2 Ikejiri, Setagaya Ward, Tokyo Train Access: Ikejiri Ohashi Station, Yutenji Station, 15 min walk Google Maps

 Thank You for visiting Tokyo Live news & entertainment.
 If you enjoyed our Tokyo Water Parks & Swimming Pools page.
 Please take a look at Tokyo Arcade Game Centers, Tokyo Amusement & Theme Parks or Tokyo Area Beaches pages.